 No conference of any size and impact is planned in a vacuum or by one person – you’ll need to work with your organisation and put together a team of people that will be able to contribute towards making your event work.
-Usually this means you need the following groups of people:
+Usually, this means you need the following groups of people:

 While you may be tempted to do these one at a time, generally speaking, it’s better to plan these concurrently or at least as close to each other as you can manage.
 In this way, you can avoid any last-second variables like securing the budget for date x and then finding out that date x is booked and date y is suddenly more expensive.
 Keep in mind the overall cost of hiring a conference venue in mind as you set your budget, this will be the largest line item, so plan accordingly.

 A good pro tip would be to have a list of a few possible venues in mind when planning, to ensure that you’re covered even if there is a change of plans.
 When picking a date and venue, make sure you avoid holidays, local festivals and sporting events.
 Most popular days typically include Wednesdays, Thursdays and Saturdays, so you’ll want to follow suit unless you have something specific in mind.

 Actually securing a budget can be either very easy (you have some dedicated from your organisation) or very difficult.
 If no budget exists for your conference, you’ll need to look into conference sponsorship to make it happen.
 This means you’ll want to be even more careful about defining the event’s purpose, the value it will bring, your attendees’ interests and how sponsors can benefit along with you.
 Essentially, you’re creating a pitch to win sponsors over to your side.
-Finding a sponsor to pitch to can also be tricky, as it is dependent on your industry, your geography, and your goals, etc. so while we can’t cover it in detail here, you should check out this rather excellent piece on understanding conference sponsorships.
+Finding a sponsor to pitch to can also be tricky, as it is dependent on your industry, your geography, your goals, etc. so while we can’t cover it in detail here, you should check out this excellent piece on understanding conference sponsorships.

-Unless you’re lucky enough to have your own space that can host everyone attending your conference, you’ll need to have a look for just the right venue for your needs.
+Unless you’re lucky enough to have your own space that can host everyone attending your conference, you’ll need to look for just the right venue for your needs.
 Generally speaking, this means having a look at local hotels, universities or other venues capable of hosting larger events or using an online venue finding platform.
 While you do that you need to keep the following in mind:

 Words to live by when planning a conference.

-These days, you have a wealth of options when it comes to selecting your conference technology from the absolutely necessary (an event app, social media walls, and livestreams) to the downright cool (facial recognition of guests and AI chatbots for answering customer queries).
+These days, you have a wealth of options when it comes to selecting your conference technology from the absolutely necessary (an event app, social media walls, and live streams) to the downright cool (facial recognition of guests and AI chatbots for answering customer queries).
 While not every conference needs a heavy tech focus, a slick and streamlined technological experience can often sway the overall experience of your attendees towards the positive.
-Have a read on some technology trends to explore and have a look at the video below on five tools you can use to spice up your conference.
+Here are some ways to make the most of technology when hosting a conference:

 Do you need speakers, caterers, builders, or specialists of any other sort?
 If so, try to book them as far in advance as possible and then keep them in the loop on your needs as they change (which they will, if you are doing the smart thing and booking at least a few months out).
-This is key to getting the most for your money and avoiding any last minute surprises for anyone.
+This is key to getting the most for your money and avoiding any last-minute surprises for anyone.

 If you plan on a keynote speaker at your event, and odds are that you are, then you should be very careful in your selection.
 A good speaker can often be the highlight of the event while a bad speaker can be equally memorable for all the wrong reasons.